Tituss Burgess: 2005–2014: Broadway debut

+2015–2019: Unbreakable Kimmy Schmidt

 On March 6, 2015, Netflix released the first season of Unbreakable Kimmy Schmidt which stars Burgess in a main role as Titus Andromedon, Kimmy's roommate.
-Burgess received universal acclaim for his performance, with The New York Times stating that the role was tailor-made for him.
+He received universal acclaim for his performance, with The New York Times saying the role was "tailor-made" for him.
 For his performance in the first season, he received a nomination for Best Supporting Actor in a Comedy Series at the 2015 Critics' Choice Television Awards and an Emmy nomination for Outstanding Supporting Actor in a Comedy Series at the 2015 ceremony.

-In June 2016, Burgess reprised his role of "Sebastian the Crab" during the Hollywood Bowl concert event of The Little Mermaid.
+In June 2016, Burgess and Norm Lewis reprised their roles of Sebastian the Crab and King Triton in the Hollywood Bowl concert event of The Little Mermaid opposite Sara Bareilles, Rebel Wilson, and Darren Criss.
+He also took a voice role in The Angry Birds Movie (2016).
+He also was a guest star judge in the third season of RuPaul's Drag Race All Stars (2017).
+He also took guest roles in Miracle Workers (2019) and The Good Fight (2019).

+2020–present: Return to Broadway
-Since May 2020, he stars in the musical cartoon series Central Park as Cole Tillerman, alongside Leslie Odom Jr., Kristen Bell, Daveed Diggs, Josh Gad, Kathryn Hahn and Stanley Tucci.

-On December 28, 2020, it was announced that Burgess will star as Remy in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
-The concert streamed exclusively on TodayTix on January 1, 2021.

-In August 2021, Burgess was cast as Rooster Hannigan in Annie Live!.
+From 2020 to 2022, he starred in the musical cartoon series Central Park as Cole Tillerman, with Leslie Odom Jr., Kristen Bell, Daveed Diggs, Josh Gad, Kathryn Hahn and Stanley Tucci.
+Burgess starred as Remy in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
+It streamed on TodayTix on January 1, 2021.
+On December 2, 2021, he played Rooster Hannigan in the NBC special Annie Live!.